 Frankly, if you don’t feel romantic here, chances are minimal you will feel romantic anywhere.

 During dinner, the patrons of Acquerello appeared to be quite mixed with some younger couples obviously on dates to celebrate special occasions, a couple of groups appearing to be having business dinners, some old-school customers who brought the term “old money” to my mind, and a couple of group dates with what appeared to be ground of friend and/or couples sharing a great meal.
 It’s a versatile dining venue despite its formality.

 With the 5 course menu topping at $90 (three and four courses are priced at $64 and $78, respectively) and the chef’s tasting menu priced at $105 per person, go to Acquerello prepared to be wowed by the intense flavors and culinary mastery at this restaurant — and don’t skip out on the wine, as it’s some of the best I’ve had in San Francisco to date.
 Trust the sommelier, who will ask you for a desired price range prior to choosing, and expect the wine choice to be no less impressive than the very best dish that this restaurant offers.

 Located at 1772 Sacramento Street (at Polk), Acquerello is open from Tuesday to Saturday only, from 5:30-9:30 PM.
-Parking availability really fluctuates in this area, but there is a parking structure right across the street, and also a few steps towards Van Ness from the restaurant.
+Parking availability really fluctuates in this area, but there is a paid parking structure right across the street, and also a few steps towards Van Ness from the restaurant.
 The website has more details.